-There are three transportation options for getting from the train station to Venice following your arrival at the Santa Lucia train station.
+There are three transportation options for getting from the train station to Venice following your arrival in Venice at the Santa Lucia train station.
 Below are our tips for how to get from the train station to Venice City Center.To enjoy a stress-free arrival with any of the below options, we recommend signing up for Prontopia so that you can request a helpful Local to assist you with getting where you need to go easily.

 Local Tip: It is important to note that there is also the Mestre train station, but the Santa Lucia station is closer and more convenient to Venice center.